quabbit/quabbit.github.io/index.md

 &nbsp;	.<br>
 .</i><br>

 <i>&nbsp; I think I get it.
 HUM.
-Why the effrontery of chucking a wildcard in the way of a system, calling it a life like a night.
+Why the effrontery of chucking a wildcard the system way calling it a life like a night.
 That does not stand up.
 Nearly as spit-stupid as interloping onto political territory with an idea of where it ought to be.
-Stay back.<br>
+Stay back the line.<br>
 &nbsp; The problem is fragility.
 Wound together indefinitely and constitutive of corollaries; a striking, inimitable, lobular interdependence.
 Clad but vitiated by its own structure.
 Grids are pervious in and around the pistons; hence grid-ness, that quality, and dependence, that need.
-A grid would not exist without tender upkeep and the general miracle of technicky Johnstons whose granitic, alienated scuttle twangs some latently termitophilic chord deep within me, how that feels.
+A grid would not exist without tender upkeep and the miracle of technicky Johnstons whose granitic, alienated scuttle twangs some latently termitophilic chord deep within me, how that feels.
 Bet they pinch loaves without warring with what it all means in the grand scheme.
 Bet they have not a second for the useless sound of it.
 Get tested by the sound of it.
 Mere cilia from the throttle.<br>
-&nbsp; I think respect to it: Always a directional brim furnishing hints of what was, could become, one end or the next.
+&nbsp; I think respect to it; directional brim furnishing hints of what was, could become, one end or the next.
 Imminence as a slippery flue accompanied by the eternal lament of some tradition to lace the gallery.
-I say on the whole, for the scene of mind, for what its worth, fill it with a molten product.
-Nobody should have what it is.
-Let shells spin their pipings and into coiled, immortal parts as looking spindled together in last stops like ABSTRACT, OUTSTRETCHED.
+I say on the whole, for the scene of mind--what its worth--fill it with molten product.
+Who should have what it is.
+Let shells spin their pipings into coiled, immortal parts as looking spindled together in last stops like ABSTRACT, OUTSTRETCHED.
 A piece of coral.
 Holy.<br>
 &nbsp; JEAZINXSKY (PER DE BOOK OF DUBERONOMY): Maui Waui?<br>
 &nbsp; ME: No. A token reminder.<br>
 &nbsp; JEAZINXSKY: Maui Bubble Gift.<br>
 &nbsp; ME: A tacky reminder to stick a fork in it, or else socket."<br></i>

 ***
-#### SKILLS, KNOWLEDGE
+#### SKILLS AND KNOWLEDGE
 ***

 Nosology and diagnosis of mental disorders according to ICD-10, DSM-V, and psychoanalytic and psychodynamic criteria<br>